Jamf Validation

 We recommend to define this setting as Secret in Azure Key Vault.
 The Secret must have the name AppConfig--JamfValidation--APIPassword.

-If you set this setting as a Secret in the Key Vault, you do not need to add the AppConfig:JamfValidation:APIPassword to SCEPman configuration anymore.
+If you set this setting as a Secret in the Key Vault, you do not need to add the AppConfig:JamfValidation:APIPassword to the SCEPman configuration anymore.

 AppConfig:JamfValidation:EnableCertificateStorage